angel-gao/Line2Live/README.md

 python train_triple.py
 ```

-##Presentation Video
+## Presentation Video

-The full project presentation video is available to watch
+The full project presentation video is available to watch [here](relative/path/to/your/file)